 All of the interior plastic parts offered for sale by Plane Parts Company are FAA-PMA Approved.
 Yes, the FAA wants all parts to be approved no matter how insignificant their purpose.

 In the event that you are unsure what rules apply to the maintenance of the cabin interior of your aircraft, we have included excerpts of some of the relevant FARs pertaining to aircraft maintenance below.
-You can read the full text of the FARs at the FAA's website or at the Landings.Com website.
+You can read the full text of the FARs at US Government's Code of Federal Regulations website.